-8 main field of actions have been identified, which should be dealt with within the development of a CHIMP to secure the comprehensive approach of the CHIMP (requirement of the integrated approach):
+8 main fields of actions have been identified, which should be dealt with within the development of a CHIMP to secure the comprehensive approach of the CHIMP (requirement of the integrated approach):

-This list of field of actions is not a closing one!
-According to your local situation further field of actions can be added and weight differently.
+This list of field of actions is not carved in stone!
+According to your local situation the field of actions have to be adapted and also further field of actions can be added and weight differently so that they suit your local situation.

-As indicated in the "Content" of the CHIMP (III.2 Themes and Topics", p.6), for each field of action an overall objective with regards to the cultural heritage and the historic urban area has to be defined (to which the CHIMP has to contribute to).
+As indicated in the "Content" of the CHIMP (///.2 Themes and Topics", p.6), for each field of action an overall objective with regards to the cultural heritage and the historic urban area has to be defined (to which the CHIMP has to contribute to).